JocelynSong/NAEPro/README.md

 ```

 <h2>Download Models</h2>
-We provide the checkpoints used in the paper in Google Drive [models](https://drive.google.com/drive/folders/1E_baD7oihpFmJtilOVblDkHSvca8rUuO?usp=sharing)
+We provide the checkpoints used in the paper in [Google Drive](https://drive.google.com/drive/folders/1E_baD7oihpFmJtilOVblDkHSvca8rUuO?usp=sharing)

 Please download the checkpoints and put them in the models folder.